ProJobless/Charme/web/readme.md

 Warning: This version is for preview only.
 This version is not stable and misses essential functions like encrpytion and privacy control.
 We plan to release a stable version in 2014.

+1. Install PHP on your webserver
+2. Install MongoDB on your Webserver.
+See http://www.php.net/manual/en/mongo.installation.php
+3.

 ## Installation

   * Install PHP